Speaker Guidelines: Enterprise Data Conference Europe

 Please note these are examples of some of the areas that we are looking to cover, so please do submit a proposal even if it doesn’t fall within these topics.

-Please read the Speaker Guidelines below carefully before preparing your abstract, and click here to submit your proposal in the Application Form Section.
+Please read the Speaker Guidelines below carefully before preparing your abstract, and submit your proposal at the bottom of the Application Form Section below.